-This month, the Chartered Management Institute (CMI) and EY Foundation published the report An Age of Uncertainty; a detailed account of young peoples’ views on the experiences they’ve had when making decisions about their careers, how they have found the workplace so far and their ambitions for the future.
+The Chartered Management Institute (CMI) and EY Foundation has published the report An Age of Uncertainty; a detailed account of young peoples’ views on the experiences they’ve had when making decisions about their careers, how they have found the workplace so far and their ambitions for the future.

 Developing key skills